Mayday-Robotics/2023-24_Log/README.md

 1. Aryaa and Ethan packed the toolbox for the competition
 2. Alex worked on auton
 3. Made list for what to pack

+## February 8,2024
+### What we did:
+1. Packed the briefcases.
+2. Finished the toolbox.
+3. Finished the auton coding.
+4. Charged the batteries